 There are several challenges to providing public transportation services in the City of Morgan Hill.
-Morgan Hill has relatively low densities and an auto-oriented urban form, which means that the transit demand and the ridership achieved by VTA is low when compared to other places in Santa Clara County.
+Morgan Hill has relatively low densities and an autoriented urban form, which means that the transit demand and the ridership achieved by VTA is low when compared to other places in Santa Clara County.
 VTA's ridership minimum standard, which is one of the criteria used to justify a route, is 15 boardings per hour.
 Table 8 shows the number of boardings per hour for Morgan Hill routes along with the breakdown of cost-per-boarding between April to June 2019.
 Each passenger picked up in Morgan Hill has a cost-per-boarding to VTA that is about 2-3 times higher than in denser, more transit-supportive areas.
 Due to VTA's fixed operating budget, discussions regarding an increase in transit services to Morgan Hill will also need to address where VTA should cut service to offset the additional cost.
 The situation presents VTA with a tough decision as the agency wants to serve Morgan Hill but must be mindful of how cost-effectively funding is being spent as a public agency.
-VTA is currently working to update its service amid the pandemic.

-Cost per boarding for VTA bus routes serving City of Morgan Hill
+Table 8Cost per boarding for VTA bus routes serving City of Morgan Hill

-Арі ril-June 2019 Metrics for Morgan Hil ll Routes Route 16 8.3 boardings/hour \$20.62 cost/boarding Route 68 18.2 boardings/hour \$8.93 cost/boarding Route 168 6.2 boardings/hour \$33.56 cost/boarding VTA Bus Average 18.3 boardings/hour \$8.39 cost/boarding
+April-June 2019 Metrics for Morgan Hill Routes Route 16 8.3 boardings/hour \$20.62 cost/boarding Route 68 18.2 boardings/hour \$8.93 cost/boarding Route 168 6.2 boardings/hour \$33.56 cost/boarding VTA Bus Average 18.3 boardings/hour \$8.39 cost/boarding